domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 The future is already here - it's just not very evenly distributed. --William Gibson, Fiction Writer

-I have never met a scientist who didn't play music. --Thomas Eisner, Entomologist
+I've never met a scientist who didn't play music. --Thomas Eisner, Entomologist

 The past is never dead.
 It's not even past. --William Faulkner, Writer

 Live as you die; ask not why. --Eric Litak, Software Developer

+Solidarity not charity. --Organizing philosophy, Common Ground Collective, New Orleans

+Theory is fun.
+Practice is bleak.
+Progress is a weed who refuses to believe the world sucks. --JoeJoe, Grid Operator, Greentech Media Poster via Disqus @disqus_f1ChKs4sTj